jhhilary/sealed-secrets/README.md

 While treating sealed-secrets as long term storage system for secrets is not the recommended use case, some people do have a legitimate requirement for being able to recover secrets when the k8s cluster is down and restoring a backup into a new sealed-secrets controller deployment is not practical.

-If you have backed up one or more of your private keys (see previous question), you can use the `kubeseal --recovery-unseal --recovery-private-key file1.key,file2.key,...` command to decrypt a sealed secrets file.
+If you have backed up one or more of your private keys (see previous question), you can use the `kubeseal2 --recovery-unseal --recovery-private-key file1.key,file2.key,...` command to decrypt a sealed secrets file.

-### What flags are available for kubeseal?
+### What flags are available for kubeseal2?

-You can check the flags available using `kubeseal --help`.
+You can check the flags available using `kubeseal2 --help`.

 ### How do I update parts of JSON/YAML/TOML.. file encrypted with sealed secrets?